 The internal network setup or LAN hardware plays an important role, where wifi connections are slightly slower than ethernet connections.
 If you play fast response fps games that need fast network then consider ethernet connection.

-Laptops with high end hardware and larger displays will be heavier as they have more powerful cooling system and more powerful batteries to sustain the hardware.
 If you want a balance between gaming performance and portability then either go for an expensive gaming laptop that is lightweight, or go for a laptop that has medium level hardware specs and is light weight as a result.

 Lets get it straight, playing games is a power consuming operation for a computer and it drains battery very fast.
 A laptop that lasts over 6 hours under normal usage conditions will not run for over 3-4 hours when playing intensive games.